-OCD is an anxiety disorder which, like all anxiety disorders, is neurobiological in nature.
+OCD is a disorder that has a neurobiological basis.
 Put simply, it’s a potentially disabling illness that is characterized by persistent, uncontrollable thoughts, impulses, or images that are intrusive, unwanted and disturbing (obsessions) and ritualistic behavior (compulsions) performed in response to these obsessions.
 While symptoms vary, many people with OCD suffer greatly because they feel trapped in a never-ending cycle of worry.

 People with OCD are sometimes depicted in movies or television programs as somewhat eccentric and comical characters.
 But anyone who has OCD – or anyone who knows someone with the disorder – realizes it’s no laughing matter.
 There’s nothing funny about the suffering caused by OCD.

 If you have OCD, think you may have OCD, or care about someone who has or may have OCD, try to learn as much as you can about it.
 Information is a powerful tool in the fight against this potentially debilitating illness.

 Millions of people across the world are affected by OCD.
 Current estimates are that approximately 1 in 40 adults in the U.S. (about 2.3% of the population) and 1 in 100 children have this condition.